What To Do In Japan

 Day 4: Kyoto & Nara

-Spend a morning in Arashiyama’s bamboo grove, then visit Nara Park to meet the bowing deer and explore Tōdai-ji temple.
+Arashiyama’s bamboo grove, then Nara Park and Tōdai-ji.

 Day 5 - Osaka